mapbox/mapbox-plugins-ios/TrafficPlugin/README.md

     - (void)addToMapView:(MGLMapView *)mapView;

 Add traffic to a MGLMapView.
-This method inserts the traffic layer below places of interest with a scale rank of 3 (POIs that either have a small area or are generally acknowledged to cover large areas, i.e. hospitals and universities).
+This method inserts the traffic layer above the road layer.
 See the [Mapbox Vector Tile Source layer reference](https://www.mapbox.com/vector-tiles/mapbox-streets-v7/#layer-reference) for more information about vector tile layers.

     - (void)addToMapView:(MGLMapView *)mapView below:(MGLStyleLayer *)symbolLayer;